-Outcome ICO Student will learn toanalyze and interpret various brake problems while using text and on-line repair manuals Critical Thinking Skills - to include creative thinking, innovation, inquiry, and analysis, evaluation and synthesis of information Students will be encouraged to enter class discussions with instructor and fellow students about subject matter.
-Communication Skills - to include effective development, interpretation and expression of ideas through written, oral and visual communication Empirical and Quantitative Skills - to include the manipulation and analysis of numerical data or observable facts resulting in informed conclusions Students, when in the lab, will be split into teams where they will learn to communicate their ideas with one another.
-Their goal will be to finish their projects or assignments correctly and on time.
-Teamwork - to include the ability to consider different points of view and to work effectively with others to support a shared purpose or goal Personal Responsibility - to include the ability to connect choices, actions and consequences to ethical decision-making
+Outcome ICO Student will learn engine Critical Thinking Skills - to include diagnostic procedures through creative thinking, innovation, inquiry, and visual inspection, consulting with analysis, evaluation and synthesis of team members, and research of information service and repair data Student will learn writing and Communication Skills - to include verbal skills that will aid in effective development, interpretation and communicating with team expression of ideas through written, oral members and instructor and visual communication Empirical and Quantitative Skills - to include the manipulation and analysis of numerical data or observable facts resulting in informed conclusions resulting in informed conclusions Students will work effectively as Teamwork - to include the ability to members of a project team on consider different points of view and to assigned projects.
+What is learned work effectively with others to support a can be shared with class. shared purpose or goal Personal Responsibility - to include the ability to connect choices, actions and consequences to ethical decision-making

-Social Responsibility - to include intercultural competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities
+Social Responsibility - to include intercultural competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities and giobal communities